amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 <a href="https://gum.co/dsajs"><img src="https://user-images.githubusercontent.com/418605/55248546-60ebad80-5220-11e9-8cb5-85923f44e196.png" height="400px" alt="dsajs algorithms javascript book"></a>

-WARNING: Although you can find the [book text on this repo](https://github.com/amejiarosario/dsa.js/blob/master/book/book.adoc), there are some things that doesn't work well with Github's Asciidoc unfortunately, such as rendering Graphviz diagrams, including referenced chunks of code within text and some so on.
+WARNING: Although you can find the [book text on this repo](https://github.com/amejiarosario/dsa.js/blob/master/book/book.adoc), there are some things that doesn't work well with Github's Asciidoc unfortunately.
+For instance rendering Graphviz diagrams, internal link references, embedding code into docs and so on.
 For better reading experience and nicer presentation you can get the [PDF format here](https://gum.co/dsajs).

 ## Data Structures